Notice on Further Adjusting the Visa and Entry Policies for Foreigners Entering China - Updated on March 14, 2023:

 Third, check weather and climate to find a best season to visit China.
 As one of the very large countries in the world, China is suitable for tour all year round.
 To say one at least, spring and autumn with mild climate, pleasant temperature are the two best seasons for traveling around in China.
 For example, you may enjoy Great Wall Hiking, attend Nyingchi Peach Blossom Festival in Tibet during late March to middle April, explore coolness in Guiyang, autumn color in Mt.
 Huangshan, winter sunshine in Yunnan or ice and snow world in Harbin.

-More travel planning ideas, please visit our How to Plan Your China Tour 2023
+More travel planning ideas, please visit our How to Plan Your China Tour 2024

 China Discovery is a professional and experienced travel companion who offers high-value and worry-free tours for you.
 We not only design ideal itinerary covering sightseeing, dining, transfer and hotel, but also can provide any visa-related support & help you need to travel to China.
-With a Chinese Visa, you can freely travel to many cities in mainland China, among all, Beijing, Shanghai, Hong Kong are often used as gate way cities, Xian, Guilin, Chengdu are also excellent destinations to discovery different regional culture, history and local customs in China.
+With a Chinese Visa, you can freely travel to many cities in China's mainland, among all, Beijing, Shanghai, Hong Kong are often used as gate way cities, Xian, Guilin, Chengdu are also excellent destinations to discovery different regional culture, history and local customs in China.

 You may choose from our most popular China tours, or just contact us, tell your interests and travel plans, we could customize a perfect China tour as you like.